maxdumas/embedding-atlas/packages/docs/widget.md

-# Jupyter Widget
+# Python Notebook Widget

-The Python package also provides a Jupyter widget to use Embedding Atlas in your notebooks.
+The Python package also provides a Python notebook widget to use Embedding Atlas in your notebooks.
+The widget uses [AnyWidget](https://anywidget.dev) and supports Jupyter, Marimo, Colab, VSCode, and more.

 ## Installation